Pavankalyan306/local-music-player/README.md

 python app.py
 ```

-This runs server at:
+Backend runs at:

 ```
 http://localhost:5000
 ```

-Place your audio files inside:
+Add your audio files to:

 ```
 backend/music/